Mutation-acyclic quivers are totally proper

 Without loss of generality, say $a_{w_0 w_1} > 0$.
 Note that $A$ remains an admissible quasi-Cartan companion if we simultaneously toggle the signs of the row and column corresponding to $w_i$.
 By repeatedly toggling signs, we may assume that $a_{w_i w_{i+1}} < 0$ for all $i>0$ [why?].
 However, each of the chordless cycles $(w_i - w_{i+1} - v - w_i)$ in~$K_Q$ are not oriented, and so any admissible companion must satisfy an even number of the inequalities~${a_{w_i w_{i+1}}>0}, {a_{w_{i+1} v}>0},$ and~${a_{w_i v}>0}$.
 In particular, one of $a_{w_0 v}$ or~$a_{w_{1} v}$ is positive, without loss of generality say $a_{w_{1} v} > 0$.
 As~$a_{w_1 w_2} < 0$, we must have~$a_{w_2 v} > 0$ for the chordless cycle $(w_1 - w_{2} - v - w_1)$ to have an even number of positive signs, and by induction we find that $a_{w_i v} > 0$ for all $i$.
 But then the chordless cycle $(w_0 - w_{1} - v - w_0)$ has three positive entries in~$A$, a contradiction. \end{proof}

 \begin{remark} Suppose $Q$ is mutation-acyclic, and $v$ is a vertex in $Q$.
 Partition the other vertices of $Q$ into three sets $\Out(v), \In(v)$ and the set of vertices $S$ which are not adjacent to $v$.
-Consider the subquivers supported by $\Out(v) \cup S$ (resp.\ $\In(v) \cup S$).
-Essentially the same argument as in Theorem~\ref{thm:no vortex} implies that every oriented cycle in these subquivers contains at most one vertex (and thus no arrows) in $\Out(v)$ (resp.\ $\In(v)$).
+Consider the subquiver supported by $\Out(v) \cup S$ (resp.\ $\In(v) \cup S$).
+Essentially the same argument as in Theorem~\ref{thm:no vortex} implies that every pair of vertices in $\Out(v)$ (resp.\ $\In(v)$) on a chordless oriented cycle in $\Out(v) \cup S$ (resp.\ $\In(v) \cup S$) must be adjacent.
 Thus, for example, the quiver in Figure~\ref{fig:extended vortexish} is not mutation-acyclic. \end{remark}

 [2]